tombye/trexit/_posts/2017-09-03-marseillan.markdown

 With their kids away, we got to listen to normally outlawed banging tunes.

-<video src="https://github.com/tombye/trexit/raw/gh-pages/assets/images/wu-tang-in-the-car.mp4" controls height="480" width="848" preload="metadata"><a href=" https://github.com/tombye/trexit/raw/gh-pages/assets/images/wu-tang-in-the-car.mp4">download this video</a></video>
+<video src="https://github.com/tombye/trexit/raw/gh-pages/assets/images/wu-tang-in-the-car.mp4" controls height="480" width="848" preload="metadata"><a href="https://github.com/tombye/trexit/raw/gh-pages/assets/images/wu-tang-in-the-car.mp4">download video of us all listening to Wu Tang Clan on the way to Saint Jean Pied de Port</a>.</video>

 And we arrived in St-Jean-Pied-de-Port with plenty of time to see the sights and eat Tapas together.
 Mmmm.